Back to Colorado

 • Specifies that the notice must include details such as the new weekly overtime threshold, the effective date, calculation methods for overtime pay, employer record-keeping obligations, available resources, and be provided in plain language.

-• The exact content of the notice is not detailed beyond what it should contain.
+• The exact content of the notice is not fully detailed beyond what information it should contain.

-• It's unclear how this amendment will affect agricultural employers who are already familiar with current laws or regulations.
+• It's unclear how the amendment will affect employers who are already familiar with wage and employment laws.

 L.016